RNA-FRETools/MASH-FRET/docs/simulation/workflow.md

 Exported data can be used for
 result validation, algorithm testing or external illustration.

-The procedure includes three steps:
+The procedure includes four steps:

 1. TOC
 {:toc}